 02 of 12

-The "common" bleeding heart (Dicentra spectabilis) is called that for a reason: It is very well known.
-This particular species is a classic, but there is no need to stop there.
+The "common" bleeding heart (Dicentra spectabilis) is a well-known classic, but there is no need to stop there.
 Other types of Dicentra worth planting in your landscaping include:

 03 of 12

 Jack-in-the-pulpit (Arisaema triphyllum) is sure to inspire you if you like plants that are a bit out of the ordinary.
-It is a woodland plant in many areas of North America, so it is a no-brainer for woodland gardens, which are really just a sub-class of shade gardens.
+It is a woodland plant in many areas of North America, so it is a no-brainer for woodland gardens.

-This is one perennial for shade that certainly is not grown for its flowers.
-But remember that "little surprise" mentioned above?
-Jack-in-the-pulpit rewards those willing to forgive its lack of showy flowers with a... brightly-colored bunch of red berries.
+This perennial for shade certainly is not grown for its flowers.
+But Jack-in-the-pulpit rewards those willing to forgive its lack of showy flowers with a brightly-colored bunch of red berries.

 04 of 12